 Seasonal Neighbours is a long-term research project on seasonal migrant labour.
 Unlike the mainstream debate that focuses mainly on labour conditions and rights, the research explores the interpersonal aspects of this temporary cohabitation through art and design interventions, critical conversations, and written research.
 Seasonal Neighbours looks at the evolution of the metabolism of horticulture, the rural landscape and European labour migration stories to formulate questions in relation to the economy of scale in the agriculture sector, domesticity, public space and representation, and new forms of citizenship.

-The project was initiated in 2017 by Ciel Grommen, who worked side-by-side with Polish and Bulgarian migrants in her former hometown Borgloon, and travelled home with some Bulgarian women.
+In 2017, the project was initiated by Ciel Grommen, who worked side-by-side with Polish and Bulgarian migrants in her former hometown Borgloon, and travelled home with some Bulgarian women.
 In 2018, Dieter Leyssen enlarged the scope of the project within the context of seasonal migration in Europe through an academic research at LSE.
-Maximiliaan Royakkers joined the team in the realisation of the pavilion ‘house for seasonal neighbours’ in summer 2018.
+Maximiliaan Royakkers joined the team in the realization of the pavilion ‘house for seasonal neighbours’ in summer 2018.

 Ciel Grommen (1989) extended her training in architecture at the University of Leuven with a master in contemporary art at the HEAD in Geneva.
 What follows is a trans-disciplinary research practice from which she creates frameworks that addresses social, political and environmental issues.
 Intense fieldwork is central to her methodology.
 Through maps, images, instructions and installations she subsequently invites the public to imagine another perception of space.